 Tooth loss is one of the most common signs of aging.
-Average states that over 69% of adults between the age of 35 to 44 lose at least one permanent teeth.
+Average states that over 69% of adults between the age of 35 to 44 lose at least one permanent tooth.
 Losing a tooth is a matter of concern as it directly connects with our looks and confidence.
 When you lose your teeth, you’ll come over multiple chewing, eating, and communication problems.

 Therefore, it becomes necessary to replace the loss with an ideal replacement that keeps your teeth aligned.
 Such replacements can also help you maintain a proper facial shape and aid in speaking or eating.
 Two of the most common tooth replacement options are dental bridges and implants.

-However, there seems to a great confusion with the two processes as users are confused with their options.
+However, there seems to a great confusion between the two processes as users are confused with their options.
 Therefore, to help you understand better, this guide will be looking over the different aspects of dental bridges vs implants.
 Let’s get started!